 Deep Condition Your Strands

 Immediately follow your shampoo and conditioner session with a deep conditioning treatment.
 Look for products formulated for dry hair for optimal hydration.
-Try the ORS Olive Oil Replenishing Conditioner ($8).
 Leave the deep conditioner on for the recommended time, adding heat if the directions suggest.
+"After you remove a sew-in, the two most important things to do are to detangle and condition," says Stephen.
+She says a wide-tooth comb and a creamy mask infused with honey can provide nourishment to revive your coils while strengthening the hair shaft from within.

 Let Your Hair Rest